 - Rich Experience: Excellent brokers have many years of experience and either own or work for a respected company.

 - Positive Recommendations: Speak to friends and colleagues who have sold aircraft for their recommendations regarding brokers.
 If you have identified a potential broker, ask for a list of references.
 Then, speak with past clients to find out if they had any problems or frustrations dealing with the broker.

-- Responsiveness: Reach out to several recommended brokers to see how well they respond to you questions.
+- Responsiveness: Reach out to several recommended brokers to see how well they respond to your questions.
 You might then eliminate brokers who are unresponsive without first signing a representation contract.

 - Accreditation: Top aircraft brokers receive accreditation from the International Aircraft Dealers Association.

-- Fee Structure: Understand how the broker will charge for services.
+- Fee Structure: Understand how the broker charges for services.
 Confirm that the broker receives payments only from the seller and will represent the seller’s interests, not the buyer’s.

 Why You Need an Aircraft Broker